 1 tsp baking powder

-1.5 cups zucchini, shredded with juices drained
+1.5 cups zucchini, shredded with juices drained well

 1/2 cup walnut pieces

-Mix eggs, almond butter, syrup, vanilla, and butter in a small bowl.
+Mix eggs, almond butter, almond milk, vanilla, and butter in a small bowl.
 In a medium bowl, stir together the dry ingredients.
 Add wet to dry and mix well.
 Fold in the zucchini and walnuts and pour into lined muffin tins.
 Bake at 350 degrees.
 18 to 21 minutes for muffins and 45 to 50 minutes for bread.

 This recipe makes 18 regular muffins and they are 'grate' for freezing and taking to work as a snack :o) Enjoy!